Thinking about your 2022 strategic plan? Instead of a website project to-do list, let’s think about business outcomes.

 If you are working on the performance of your website for one goal.
 Maybe its getting one lead every week off your website?
 That extra lead each week will move your business forward.
 It does not matter how much time and attention you give to that issue.
 The outcome is more business.
 The performance of your website improves for this goal.
 The performance of your business improves too.
 Start with one goal that can make a difference.

-For more help on setting website goals, view our webinar archive, “Setting Website Goals: Skimp Out and Miss Out“.
+For more help on setting website goals, view our webinar archive, “Architecture of a Website Strategy“.